• Skip to primary navigation

 chicken stock in a pyrex glass measuring cup being poured into the soup base

-Soup using ask for a quart of broth; I found this helpful Pyrex 1-quart glass measuring cup.
+Soup asking for a quart of broth; I found the Pyrex 1-quart glass measuring cup helpful.

 a wooden spoon pressing down on the turkey leg bone with no meat on it into the spoon with a wooden spoon

-Add the turkey bone, giving even more flavor to the soup broth.
+Add the turkey bone, which will add even more flavor to the soup broth.

 turkey leg meat that was torn to small chunks is being poured out of a glass container with the a wooden spoon into the soup